LLnCSoftware/mserve/examples/04routing/04routing1.md

 ### Understanding the example "match.q"

 The algorithm may be briefly described as follows:
 1. Compute a routing symbol for any queries for which "route" is null in the queries table.
+TODO: DEFINE SOMEWHERE.
-2. Find all queries whos routing symbol is also held by some not-busy servant handle
+2. Find all queries whose routing symbol is also held by some not-busy servant handle
 3. If any found, dispatch the first such query to the first such handle, and return.
-4. Otherwise, find all queries whos routing symbol is NOT held by any servant (busy or not).
+4. Otherwise, find all queries whose routing symbol is NOT held by any servant (busy or not).
-5. Also, find all handles which are not busy and whos routing symbol is unset or expired
+5. Also, find all handles which are not busy and whose routing symbol is unset or expired
 6. If both found, dispatch the first such query to the first such handle, and return.
-7. Otherwize, If the queue is not empty, request a call on the timer.
+7. Otherwise, If the queue is not empty, request a call on the timer.

-## To Do and Observe
+## How to test match.q: To Do and Observe

 **start the server**